kmhuff/crypto-hack/crypto-hack.md

 On a creature's turn, the creature can move an Immediate distance and take one action.
 While the action can be anything that it would take roughly 6 seconds to do, the most common options are outlined below.

+## Distance in Combat

+**Immediate Distance**: Roughly 10 ft.
+If you're this close to a creature, they can close the distance and hit you with a melee attack nearly instantly.
+**Short Distance**: Roughly 50 ft.
+The distance that a creature can charge in an Immediate Turn.
+**Medium Distance**: Roughly 150 ft.
+This is the maximum range that a creature with a ranged attack can attack without penalty.
+**Long Distance**: Roughly 450 ft.
+Beyond this range, even ranged attacks cannot target creatures.

 ### Action: Clash

 Combatants Clash when they engage in combat and attempt to injure one another.